Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 template: difference-2
 name: difference-2a

 These are different _things_ in memory.
-[See for yourself.](https://repl.it/repls/QuizzicalBubblyChapter)

 ```java
 (dog1 == dog2) // false... they are different references